natekimball-msft/Azure-AppServices-Diagnostics-Portal/README.md

 ## Getting Started

 - Clone repo `git clone https://github.com/Azure/Azure-AppServices-Diagnostics-Portal.git`
-- Either:
+- Choose one of the two options below:
-  - Install required dependencies locally by navigating to the angular root folder `AngularApp` and runing `npm install` (This will install all the required packages.)
+  - Setup local machine: Install required dependencies locally by navigating to the angular root folder `AngularApp` and runing `npm install` (This will install all the required packages.)
 OR
-  - Build and run a docker container that has all dependencies.
-Run AngularApp/buildimage.sh (or buildimage.bat on Windows) once to build an image locally and then AngularApp/startcontainer.sh (or startcontainer.bat on Windows) to build a container from that image and open a terminal on it.
-Once the container is created, you can use the docker UI to stop/start and open a terminal to the container.
+  - Docker container: Build and run a docker container that has all necessary dependencies.
+    - Install and run the docker desktop client.
+    - Run AngularApp/buildimage.sh (or buildimage.bat on Windows) once to build an image locally.
+    - Create a container from the image created above by running AngularApp/startcontainer.sh (or startcontainer.bat on Windows) to build a container and open a terminal session on it.
+Alternately you can use the docker desktop UI to stop/start and open a terminal to the container.
+    - From within the container, restore packages via `npm install` to install npm packages.
+    - Continue to the next section.
+Note: if you are only developing the diagnostic portal and not the backend, you can skip steps 2, 3 and 4.
+In step 6, if working on Windows, run `npm run ssl-local-poll` as angular running in the container is unable to monitor the filesystem for changes (auto-recompile on file change)

 ## App Service Diagnostics Portal